SeRL: Self-Play Reinforcement Learning for Large Language Models with Limited Data: Related Work

 \textbf{Self-Rewarding Methods.} Recent successes of RL in LLMs largely rely on large-scale instructions with verifiable rewards~\citep{xiong2025selfrewarding, jiao2025preference, wen2024entropyregularized}.
 However, labeled data typically requires substantial human effort and is limited in both efficiency and quality.
 As a more efficient alternative, self-rewarding methods that estimate rewards without relying on verifiable labels have gained increasing attention.
 Model-based self-rewarding methods like \citet{bai2022constitutional} and \citet{yuan2025selfrewarding} use predefined rules to generate preference pairs for Direct Preference Optimization (DPO) training. \citet{franken2024selfsupervised} maximize mutual information between principles and responses, while \citet{zhang2025right} is based on semantic entropy clustering.
-TTRL~\citep{zuo2025ttrl}, as a concurrent work, also adopts a majority-vote-based self-rewarding mechanism in an unsupervised RL setting.
-However, our approach differs in two key ways: (1) we generate synthetic training instructions from limited initial data via self-instruction, unlike test-time training of TTRL on fixed test sets; (2) our method supports multi-round iterative updates, enabling continual self-improvement, whereas TTRL performs training only once on a fixed test set.
+RLSC~\citep{li2025confidence} optimizes the model by directly maximizing its most probable response, while our majority-voting method is based on multiple responses, leading to greater stability and more consistent outputs.
+TTRL~\citep{zuo2025ttrl}, as a concurrent work, also employs a majority-voting self-rewarding mechanism in an unsupervised reinforcement learning setting.
+However, our approach differs in two important aspects: (1) we generate diverse synthetic training instructions from limited data through self-instruction, unlike test-time training of TTRL on fixed test sets; (2) our method supports multiple rounds of iterative updates, enabling continual self-improvement and refinement of the policy, while TTRL only performs a single-round adaptation on a static test set.